TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Sample Applications/Meetup Event/index.md

 linkTitle: "Meetup Event"
 weight: 4
 description: >
-  Useing Meetup open event to demonstrate transforming JSON data to graph then upsert to TGDB in realtime
+  This application shows how to transform JSON data to graph and then upsert to TIBCO® Graph Database in real-time
 ---

 This example uses Meetup open event through Meetup API see https://www.meetup.com/meetup_api/